-This option appears at the end of the channel plan exploration process.
-This option saves the results obtained during the exploration if they are selected by the user.
-A name by default it is assigned to the channel plan but the user can modify the name using the virtual keyboard that appears prior to saving.
+It saves the results obtained during the exploration and selected by the user.
+It is assigned a name by default to the channel plan but the user can modify the name using the virtual keyboard that appears prior to saving.
 The new channel plan is now available in the list of channel plans in the installation and can be used as any other channel plan.
 After saving it becomes the selected channel plan to work with.